24 May Natural light vs artificial which is better?

 The LED lights were color gelled to create the blue light giving it a cooler feeling for the background and the foreground using CTO “color temperature orange” gel to give the warmer feeling in the foreground and finally the natural light is filling in the rest of the scene.

-With just natural light the scene looks really flat and relatively boring, you could do the normal thing which is to shoot with a wide aperture and blur the surroundings and draw attention to the model how ever adding some lighting as well as a wide aperture produces and even better result.
+With just natural light the scene looks really flat and relatively boring, you could do the normal thing which is to shoot with a wide aperture and blur the surroundings to draw attention to the model.

 As you can see below by combining natural light with continuous LED lights and color gels and a wide aperture the scene really comes to life.

-Mixed light photo, color gels, LED lights, natural light and shot with a wide aperture
+Above image is a mixed light photo using color gels, LED lights, natural light and finally it is shot with a relatively wide aperture f2.8